-Our strategy is to create, manufacture, test, and deliver the highest quality medicines for people living with rare metabolic diseases through internally developed, acquired, or in-licensed products and product candidates that have the potential to obsolete current treatments, provide significant benefits to patients, and be first- or best-in-class.
-In addition to our programs in Fabry and Pompe diseases, we are leveraging our global capabilities to develop and expand our robust pipeline in genomic medicine.
+Our strategy is to create, manufacture, test, and deliver the highest quality medicines for people living with rare metabolic diseases through internally developed, jointly developed, acquired, or in-licensed products and product candidates that have the potential to obsolete current treatments, provide significant benefits to patients, and be first- or best-in-class.
+In addition to our lead programs in Fabry and Pompe diseases, we are leveraging our global capabilities to develop and expand our robust pipeline in genomic medicine through our anticipated co-development and commercialization agreement with Caritas.
 We have made significant progress toward fulfilling our vision of building a leading global biotechnology company focused on rare metabolic diseases.

-Our operations have not been significantly impacted from the novel coronavirus ("COVID-19") pandemic thus far.
-However, we continued to observe increased lag times between patient identification and Galafold® initiation due to the resurgence of COVID-19 into 2021.
+Our operations have not been significantly impacted by the novel coronavirus ("COVID-19") pandemic thus far.
+However, we continued to observe periodic increase in lag times between patient identification and Galafold® initiation due to the resurgence of COVID-19 into 2021.
 We have maintained operations in all geographies, secured our global supply chain for our commercial and clinical products, as well as maintained the operational integrity of our clinical trials, with minimum disruptions.
 Our ability to continue to operate without any significant disruptions will depend on the continued health of our employees, the ongoing demand for Galafold® and the continued operation of our global supply chain.
 We have continued to provide uninterrupted access to medicines for those in need of treatment, while prioritizing the health and safety of our global workforce.
 However, our results of operations in future periods may be negatively impacted by unknown future impacts from the COVID-19 pandemic.